ava-labs/avalanche-docs/docs/quickstart/fund-a-local-test-network.md

-:::info This same private key, `PrivateKey-ewoqjP7PxY4yr3iLTpLisriqt94hdyDFNgchSxGGztUrTXtNN`, can be used to sign txs locally using [AvalancheJS](../apis/avalanchejs/README.md).
+:::info This same private key, `PrivateKey-ewoqjP7PxY4yr3iLTpLisriqt94hdyDFNgchSxGGztUrTXtNN`, can be used to sign transactions locally using [AvalancheJS](../apis/avalanchejs/README.md).
 You don't need to import the key into the local keystore in order to access those funds.
 They are in the genesis vertex and block for each respective chain.

 The port in this tutorial uses 9650.
 Depending on how you start your local network, it could be different.
 If you are using Avalanche Network Runner,